thiyangt/ThiTal/content/home/about.md

   year = 2012

 [[education.courses]]
-  institution = "Professor R A Dayanada Gold Medalist, 2012"
+  institution = "Professor R A Dayanada Gold Medalist and Batch first, 2012"
 +++

 # About me